alfonsogarciacaro/FunScript.Ractive.TodoMVC/README.md

   - todosProcess is in charge of adding, removing or updating items from the todo list.
 It uses an Async workflow to implement a very simple state machine: WAITING -> EDITING
   - toggleProcess is responsible of updating the "completed" flag in the todos.
 It uses a couple of Ractive event stream which can also be merged.
   - filterProcess implements some pseudo-routing by modifying the filter of the Todo list.
 This is also an event stream, but in this case the source is directly HTML (window.onhashchange) not a Ractive proxy event.
+* Compile.fsx: using a script for the Javascript translation is faster than recompiling the project and makes it unnecessary to restart the server.
+In bigger projects, you can also send to F# interactive only the parts that have actually changed.

 Please let me know if you see something weird, I will post more details later.
 I hope you find it useful!